 Due to our independence from government assistance, federal loans are not made available to Hillsdale College students.
 Some students may qualify for institutional loans.
 To help bridge the gap between the actual cost of your Hillsdale College education and the limited amount of institutional financial aid offered by the College, alternative student loans, also known as private loans, may be an option.
 Students are permitted to pursue any privately funded student loan as long as the loan amount is within institutional budgetary limits.
-However, since many lenders will not process student loans for students attending an institution without a federal school code, we provide information on quality alternative lenders with whom we have an established relationship.
+However, we provide information on quality alternative lenders with whom we have an established relationship.
 Hillsdale College students are not limited to these lenders when seeking an outside loan.